enpuyou/script-api-lambda-dynamodb/README.md

-This will generate and download a `csv` file containing the `Access Key ID` and `Secret Access Key`, which later will be put in the AWS-CLI configure.
-Save them into environment variables using `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, like this:
+This will generate and download a `csv` file containing the `Access Key ID` and `Secret Access Key`, which later will be put in the `AWS-CLI` configure.
+Save them as environment variables using `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`, like this:

 ```bash